kbaseapps/kb_MaSuRCA/README.md

     make          (required after making changes to $module_name.spec) kb-sdk test   (will require setting test user account credentials in test_local/test.cfg)

+General steps to run the MaSuRCA assemblers:

+First, create a configuration file which contains the location of the compiled assembler, the location of the data and some parameters.
+Copy in your assembly directory the template configuration file '/install_path/sr_config_example.txt' which was created by the installer with the correct paths to the freshly compiled software and with reasonable parameters.
+Many assembly projects should only need to set the path to the input data.

+Second, run the 'masurca' script which will generate from the configuration file a shell script 'assemble.sh'.
+This last script is the main driver of the assembly.

+Finally, run the script 'assemble.sh' to assemble the data.

 For more help on how to modify, register and deploy the example to KBase, see the [KBase SDK documentation](https://github.com/kbase/kb_sdk).